-In fiscal 2019, we expect to spend approximately \$21 million to \$23 million on capital expenditures, a majority of which will relate to leasehold improvements and fixtures for the approximately 14 new stores we plan to open in fiscal 2019 and remodels or relocations of existing stores, as well as improvements to our websites and the Customer Engagement Suite.
-There can be no assurance that the number of stores that we actually open in fiscal 2019 will not be different from the number of stores we plan to open, or that actual fiscal 2019 capital expenditures will not differ from this expected amount.
+In fiscal 2021, we expect to spend approximately \$20 million to \$22 million on capital expenditures, a majority of which will relate to leasehold improvements and fixtures for the approximately 22 new stores we plan to open in fiscal 2021 and remodels or relocations of existing stores.
+There can be no assurance that the number of stores that we actually open in fiscal 2021 will not be different from the number of stores we plan to open, or that actual fiscal 2021 capital expenditures will not differ from this expected amount.